 North Carolina Man Pleads Guilty to Felony Charge for Actions During Jan.
 6 Capitol Breach

-WASHINGTON – A North Carolina man pleaded guilty today to a felony charge for his actions during the breach of the U.S. Capitol on Jan.
+WASHINGTON – A North Carolina man pleaded guilty today to a felony charge of assaulting police for his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
-His and others’ actions disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.
+His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the 2020 presidential election.

-Wood was arrested on March 5, 2021, in Winston-Salem, North Carolina.
-He is to be sentenced on Sept.
-23, 2022.
-He faces a statutory maximum of 20 years in prison and a fine of up to $250,000 on the obstruction charge and a total of 3 ½ years of additional time and additional fines for the five misdemeanor offenses.
+Sherrill was arrested on March 1, 2021, in North Carolina.
+He faces a statutory maximum of eight years in prison for assaulting law enforcement officers, as well as potential financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
-Valuable assistance was provided by the U.S. Attorney’s Office for the Middle District of North Carolina.
+This case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
+Valuable assistance was provided by the U.S. Attorney’s Office for the Eastern District of New York.

-The case was investigated by the FBI’s Washington Field Office, which identified Wood as #71 on its seeking information photos, and the FBI’s Charlotte Field Office Valuable assistance was provided by the U.S. Capitol Police and the Metropolitan Police Department.
+The case is being investigated by the FBI’s Washington Field Office, which identified Sherrill as #xxx in its seeking information photos.
+Valuable assistance was provided by the FBI’s Charlotte Field Office, the Metropolitan Police Department, and the U.S. Capitol Police.

 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.